 5.2.1.5.2 Semi-persistent CSI/Semi-persistent CSI-RS

 For semi-persistent reporting on PUSCH, a set of trigger states are higher layer configured by CSI-SemiPersistentOnPUSCH-TriggerStateList, where the CSI request field in DCI scrambled with SP-CSI-RNTI activates one of the trigger states.
+For a reporting setting for which the CSI-ReportConfig contains a list of sub-configurations, one or more trigger states can be configured with each indicating one or more of the sub-configurations.
 A UE is not expected to receive a DCI scrambled with SP-CSI-RNTI activating one semi-persistent CSI report with the same CSI-ReportConfigId as in a semi-persistent CSI report which is activated by a previously received DCI scrambled with SP-CSI-RNTI.

 For semi-persistent reporting on PUCCH, the PUCCH resource used for transmitting the CSI report are configured by reportConfigType.
 Semi-persistent reporting on PUCCH is activated by an activation command as described in clause 6.1.3.16 of [10, TS 38.321], which selects one of the semi-persistent Reporting Settings for use by the UE on the PUCCH.
+For a reporting setting for which the CSI-ReportConfig contains a list of sub-configurations, [the activation command can also] select one or more sub-configurations to use by the UE as described in clause 6.1.3.X of [10, TS 38.321].
 When the UE would transmit a PUCCH with HARQ-ACK information in slot n corresponding to the PDSCH carrying the activation command, the indicated semi-persistent Reporting Setting should be applied starting from the first slot that is after slot n+3Nslotsubframe,µ where  is the SCS configuration for the PUCCH.

 For a UE configured with CSI resource setting(s) where the higher layer parameter resourceType set to 'semiPersistent'.